VitalPBX/VitalPBX-Meet/README.md

 # VitalPBX-Meet
-VitalPBX Meet - Secure and high quality meetings - Powered by Jitsi Meet
+VitalPBX Meet - Secure and high quality meetings - Powered by Jitsi Meet<br>

+# Introduction
+VitalPBX Meet is based on Jitsi Meet which is an Open Source Video Conference solution that allows users to hold online meetings.
+It's developed by the Jitsi project and enables users to conduct video conferences without the need to download an application, as it operates directly from a web browser.<br>

 ## Prerequisites
 1.-Hardware Minimum Requirements<br>